Skip to content

 2012 2019 In 2012 I founded WSENSE a spin-off of Sapienza University of Rome, with a strong and experienced R&D team specialized in monitoring and communication systems with pioneering patented solutions in the Internet of Underwater Things (IoUT).
 I was the CTO of WSENSE and I lead the activities for the development of the WGATE, the cloud platform for the collection, analysis, visualisation and integration of IoT data.
 WSENSE is an international company, with WSENSE Ltd hosted in the Marine Robotics Innovation Centre of Southampton U.K.

-in 2014 Successful experience in a crowd-funding campaign with the project COVA that has been also boradcasted in the Italian main TV channel RAI
+in 2014 Successful experience in a crowd-funding campaign with the project COVA that has been also bradcasted in the Italian main TV channel RAI

 in 2014 The WSN group @ DIAG I lead designed and developed the MagoNode: a new wireless device for WSN networks operating in the 2.4Ghz ISM band deployed in many field trials.

-in 2001 (3 months) During my stay at AT&T Research Labs of Florham Park, NJ - USA, myy research activity led to the application of four provisional patent applications.
+in 2001 During my stay at AT&T Research Labs of Florham Park, NJ - USA, my research activity led to the application of four provisional patent applications.

 2019 today Member of the ADI committee in the reserch for business category